space-wizards/docs/src/en/general-development/setup/development-environment.md

 ```

 # Troubleshooting

 ### `RUN_THIS.py` Isn't Running

 Make sure that the version of Python that you are using is installed from the website and not the Microsoft store.
 If you installed it from the Microsoft store, uninstall it and install Python from the website.

-If you are on Windows and get redirected to the Microsoft Store or encounter a message in your terminal claiming that Python is not installed, then you need to disable an aweful Microsoft shortcut.
+If you are on Windows and get redirected to the Microsoft Store or encounter a message in your terminal claiming that Python is not installed, then you need to disable an awful Microsoft shortcut.
 You can disable it by searching for `Manage App Execution Aliases` and disabling the two Python references.

 ### Missing Submodule Files